-Of the 64 schools assigned to the government (NGO) treatment arm, 56 (55) were successful in hiring a contract teacher at some point during the program.
+Of the 64 schools assigned to the government (NGO) treatment arm, 88% (86%) were successful in hiring a contract teacher at some point during the program.
 However, teachers did not necessarily stay with the school for the entire duration of the program and when a vacancy opened up, it was not always filled.
-As a consequence, out of the 17 months of the program, schools in the government (NGO) arm actually employed a teacher for 11.6 (13.0) months on average (see row 1 and 2 of Table 3).
+As a consequence, out of the 17 months of the program, schools in the government (NGO) arm actually employed a teacher for 11.6 (13.0) months on average (see Panel A of Table 3).
+The difference between the government and the NGO arms, 1.4 months, is insignificant.